 Meal planning is a great way to get ahead of the game and feel prepared for family dinners.
 If weekdays are too hectic, prepping meals can save time so you can more easily squeeze in family dinners.
 Here are some ways to make meal prepping and planning a little easier:

 - Plan ahead.
 Determine what meals you are going to make next week.
 Make your shopping list based on the ingredients for those meals, so you can grab everything you need in one trip to the store.
+Use kitchen shortcuts to keep healthy eating quicker and easier.

 - Dedicate time once a week.
 Set aside a couple of hours just one day a week so you can prep meals.